 The rationale behind social stories is based on the growing understanding of social cognition in autism, and a belief that this understanding should be reflected in how social behavior is taught to students with this disorder.
-Persons with autism have impairments which impede their ability to "read" and understand social situations and formulate appropriate responses.

-Experiences with social stories appear to indicate some students with autism may be more impaired in their access to accurate social information than in their ability to understand and respond appropriately to it.
-The first approach to a targeted behavior, therefore, should include an effort to provide a student who has autism with an accurate understanding of the situation in which the targeted behavior occurs.
+Persons with autism have impairments that impede their ability to "read" and understand social situations and to formulate appropriate responses.
+Experiences with social stories indicate that some students with autism may be more impaired in their access to accurate social information than in their ability to understand and respond appropriately to it.
+The first approach to a targeted behavior, therefore, should include efforts to provide a student who has autism with an accurate understanding of the situation in which the targeted behavior occurs.

-Also, recognizing that students with autism have difficulty with questioning skills, the initial description of a social situation should include answers to unasked, or inadequately asked questions.
-Children with autism do not appear to understand questions may be used to gain information from others (Huring, Ensrud, & Tomblin, 1982, cited in Baron-Cohen, 1988), consequently their access to information is limited.
-This increases the responsibility of parents and professionals to include the answers to who, what, when, where, and why questions when teaching social behavior to students with autism.
-In addition, teaching students with autism to ask questions should include efforts to help them understand others have information valuable to them.
+Also, recognizing that students with autism have difficulty with questioning skills, the initial description of a social situation should include answers to unasked or inadequately asked questions.
+Children with autism do not appear to understand that questions may be used to gain information from others (Hurtig et al., 1982); consequently, their access to information is limited.
+This emphasizes that parents and professionals need to include the answers to who, what, when, where, and why questions when teaching social behavior to students with autism.
+In addition, teaching students with autism to ask questions should include efforts to help them understand that others have information valuable to them.

-Finally, the initial presentation of social information to students with autism should use a clear and easily understandable format.
-Traditional teaching involves interaction between a teacher and student, creating a social situation whenever instruction occurs.
-Considering social interactions are difficult for students with autism, using traditional instruction to teach social behavior presents a student with a compounded challenge: understand the lesson, and accurately interpret the social cues used in it's presentation.
-Social stories seek to minimize potentially confusing instructional interactions to provide students with autism direct access to social information.
-Once that information is presented, new skills are practiced in the targeted situation with needed, but not excessive, support.
+Finally, the initial presentation of social information to students with autism should be in a format that is clear and easily understood.
+Traditional teaching involves interaction between teacher and student, creating a social situation whenever instruction occurs.
+Considering that social interactions are difficult for students with autism, the use of traditional instruction to teach social behavior presents a student with a compounded challenge: understanding the lesson, and accurately interpreting the social cues used in its presentation.
+Social stories seek to minimize potentially confusing instructional interactions, to provide students with autism direct access to social information.
+Once the information is presented, new skills are practiced in the targeted situation with needed, but not excessive, support.